chesyya/baosky-plugin-api-generator/plugin-docs/references/contribution-points.md

 - `1_actions` - Commands related to working with timeline items.
 - `5_copy` - Commands related to copying timeline item information.

-The **Extensions view context menu** has these default groups:
+The **插件 view context menu** has these default groups:

-- `1_copy` - Commands related to copying extension information.
+- `1_copy` - Commands related to copying 插件 information.
-- `2_configure` - Commands related to configuring an extension.
+- `2_configure` - Commands related to configuring an 插件.

 ### Sorting inside groups